How you can become an Optometrist

 5 Steps to be an Optometrist

-Why I become an Optometrists
+Why I become an Optometrist

-I look forward to hearing from you!
+I look forward to hearing from you and seeing you for your annual eye exam!

 Dr. Lauretta Justin